cfaabegone/website/pages/docs/faq.md

 Please exclude LibreWolf from Kaspersky's monitoring, and it should go back to normal.

+### How do I set up Bitwarden's biometric authentication?

+This is an ongoing issue where we can only help you with a workarround:

+Open the Registry Editor and go to `Computer\HKEY_CURRENT_USER\SOFTWARE\Mozilla\NativeMessagingHosts\` and/or `HKEY_LOCAL_MACHINE\SOFTWARE\Mozilla\NativeMessagingHosts`.
+Create a new key called `com.8bit.bitwarden` in the left-side panel of RegEdit (or your registry editor of choice, fellow home users).
+Set the Default `REG_SZ` to contain the path to Bitwarden Firefox's Native Messaging Manifest:
+`...\browsers\firefox.json`.
+The path may look something like this, your mileage will wary:
+`C:\Users\milk\scoop\apps\bitwarden\current\bitwarden-appdata\browsers\firefox.json`.

+Once you've done that, you **should** be able to setup the Native Messaging bridge between LibreWolf and Bitwarden for biometric authentication.

 ## General questions

 ### Why don't you accept donations?